Transfer Tax Reductions For Qualifying Seismic Work

 - Metal hardware installation

-- Smoke detectors (Must be installed in accordance with building code requirements)
+- Smoke detectors and Carbon Monoxide detectors (Must be installed in accordance with building code requirements)

 - For all other seismic work for transfer tax reduction: